portworx/px-docs/scheduler/kubernetes/elk-k8s.md

 Elasticsearch creates a cluster based on the cluster name property specified in the configuration.
 Each node within the cluster can forward client requests to the appropriate node and also knows about every other node in the cluster.

-An ES cluster node can have one or more purposes.
+An Elasticsearch cluster node can have one or more purposes.
-Master-eligible node
+- Master-eligible node
 	A node that has node.master set to true (default), which makes it eligible to be elected as the master node, which controls the cluster.
-Data node
+- Data node
 	A node that has node.data set to true (default).
 Data nodes hold data and perform data related operations such as CRUD, search, and aggregations.
-Coordinating node
+- Coordinating node
 	A node which only routes requests, handles the search reduce phase, and distributes bulk indexing.

 In the document we will create an ES cluster with
-	3 master nodes
+-	3 master nodes
-	3 data nodes and
+-	3 data nodes and
-	2 coordinating nodes.
+-	2 coordinating nodes.

 ## Prerequisites